werf/werf/docs/pages/how_to/multi_images.md

 ## Task Overview

 Often a single application consists of several microservices.
 It can be microservices built using different technologies and programming languages.
 E.g., a Yii application which has logic application and worker application.
-The common practice is to place dockerfiles into separate directories.
-So, with dockerfile, you can't describe all components of the application in one file.
+The common practice is to place Dockerfiles into separate directories.
+So, with Dockerfile, you can't describe all components of the application in one file.
 As you need to describe image configuration in separate files, you can't share a part of configuration between images.

 Dapp allows describing all images of a project in a one dappfile.
 This approach gives you more convenience.